camunda/camunda-docs/docs/components/tasklist/userguide/find-relevant-tasks.md

 description: "Tasklist is a ready-to-use application to work on user tasks."
 ---

-## Overview of all tasks

-When you open Tasklist, you will see the list of all tasks.
-This page is a starting point for managing your workload.
+When you open the Tasks page, you will see the list of all tasks.
+This is a starting point for managing your workload.

 ![tasklist-all-tasks](img/task-filters/tasklist-all-tasks.jpg "All open tasks")